Concert – 17th October – 7pm

 Cleaning Team

-The next church cleaning session is at 2.30 pm on Monday 13 July.
+The next church cleaning session is at 2.30 pm on Monday 12 October.

-Anyone interested and prepared to spare an hour in the afternoon on the second Monday of the month, occasionally or regularly, please contact me on 860 367.
+Anyone interested and prepared to spare an hour in the afternoon on the second Monday of the month, occasionally or regularly, please contact me on Tel.
+860 367.

 Teresa Day